Moving to New Zealand: Far More than Farms and Sheep

 Work and Work Permits

-Before leaving the States we spoke with a private immigration consultant in New Zealand and discovered that—other than marrying a Kiwi—the most straightforward way to get a 2-year renewable work permit is to qualify for a job listed on the government Immediate Skills Shortage List (www.immigration.govt.nz).
+Before leaving the States we spoke with a private immigration consultant in New Zealand and discovered that—other than marrying a Kiwi—the most straightforward way to get a 2-year renewable work permit is to qualify for a job listed on the government Immediate Skills Shortage List on the Work in New Zealand website.
 If your skill is on the list, you pretty much have a free pass into the country.
 Jobs on the list (updated every six months) range from aircraft engineer to florist to ski instructor.
 The catch is you must have a job offer before applying for the permit.

 Hire a Consultant